alkabil-audio/alkabil.site/DOCUMENTATION.md

   `ARTISTS` registry (§1.1).
 Edit those in one place, never per page.
 - **Full-bleed background photo**: a `<div class="section-bg"><img …></div>` as the first child of a section (see the hero and newest-release sections).
-- **Keep source order = reading order** — mobile ignores the desktop `--gd` grid and simply stacks blocks in the order they appear in the HTML.
+- **Keep source order = reading order** — on mobile the multi-column layouts collapse and blocks simply stack in the order they appear in the HTML.

 ### 1.15 The hero concentric-ring parallax